AVidhanR/AVidhanR/README.md

 ### Hi there 👋🏻

 #### I'm Vidhan, a Computer Science student who wants learn more, and upgrade myself in both technical and communicational skills.
-I'm an Undergraduate with a passion for building user-centric web applications and intuitive Android experiences.
+I'm an Undergraduate with a passion for building user-centric web applications and intuitive Android experiences 🚀

 ---